 Alzheimer’s disease treatment includes:

-The most common way to reduce the disease’s progression for as long as possible is through medication.
+Medication is the most common way to reduce the disease’s progression for as long as possible.

-Cholinesterase Inhibitors: This drug helps preserve chemical messengers in the brain for cell-to-cell communication, depleted in Alzheimer’s.
+Cholinesterase Inhibitors: This drug helps preserve chemical messengers in the brain for cell-to-cell communication, which is depleted in Alzheimer’s.
 Moreover, this drug can also help to improve neuropsychiatric symptoms like depression and agitation.
-Some of the commonly used cholinesterase inhibitors include galantamine, rivastigmine, and donepezil.
-It is prescribed to people with early to mild stage Alzheimer’s.
+Some commonly used cholinesterase inhibitors include galantamine, rivastigmine, and donepezil.
+It is prescribed to people with early to mild-stage Alzheimer’s.

 Its side effects include dizziness, constipation, and headaches.
 However, these are only temporary and get better later on.

-People at the later stage of dementia may develop behavioral and psychological changes.
+People in the later stage of dementia may develop behavioral and psychological changes.
 Therefore, they have also been prescribed antidepressants.

-Apart from medication, there are numerous therapies for Alzheimer’s patients to help them live a better life.
+Apart from medication, there are numerous therapies for Alzheimer’s patients to help them live better lives.
 These includes:

 Cognitive Stimulation Therapy: It allows the patient to participate in group activities and exercises that help them with memory and cognitive skills.

 Cognitive Rehabilitation: In this method, patients work with trained professionals like occupational therapists to achieve their daily goals.
 It helps patients to use those parts of the brain that help parts that are not working.

 ● Natural remedies or creating a supportive environment: